dashingshree6/Tic-Tac-Toe/Readme.md

-# Milestone-3: Grid game
+# Grid game

 ## Learning Competencies
-At the end of this milestone you will learn
+At the end of this you will learn
  - Breaking down the problem
  - Building web pages
  - Creating efficient animations for web games